vigil-313/gator-probe-alpha/SESSION_STATE.md

 ## Session-003 Summary
 Enhanced legal documentation by creating the LEGAL_GATOR_LIMITS.md document which clearly defines what legal gator personas can and cannot do reliably.
 Updated the legal prompt template to include mandatory disclaimers and limitations awareness.
 Modified the Legal Panel README to include a reliability framework and warning notices.
 Updated the Technical README and Knowledge Graph to reference the new legal limitations concept.

+## Session-004 Summary
+Refined the implementation plan based on gator council feedback, focusing on a more streamlined MVP approach while ensuring extensibility for future enhancements.
+Updated the technical architecture documentation to reflect this approach, including detailed module designs with clear extension points for the configuration loader, prompt assembly, and LLM API client components.
+Created comprehensive implementation specifications with code examples for each component.
+Established a 7-day implementation timeline with explicit daily objectives.
+Added new extensibility design pattern concept [CON-PROBE-011] to the knowledge graph and updated the execution flow diagram to reflect the refined architecture.

-## Next Session Focus Areas (SESSION-004)
+## Next Session Focus Areas (SESSION-005)
-1. Implement the configuration loader module to load and validate persona configurations
+1. Implement the configuration loader module following the MVP design
-2. Create the prompt assembly module to combine template, persona, and user input
+2. Create the prompt assembly module with extension points
-3. Build the LLM API client with support for both Claude and GPT-4o
+3. Build the LLM API client using the provider pattern (Claude provider only for MVP)
-4. Begin development of the minimal user interface for pitch submission
+4. Implement the minimal UI focused on core user flow
-5. Document API endpoints and implementation details
+5. Create the Express server with API endpoints
-6. Create contributor guidelines with IP protections
+6. Integrate all components for end-to-end testing